Cobalt and its Compounds

 EU Subsidiarity Opinion on Proposal to Amend Critical Raw Materials Act

-The European Commission has proposed strengthening the Critical Raw Materials Act, introducing stricter supply chain mapping and recycled-content disclosure obligations for permanent magnets starting as early as May 2027.
-Large companies in strategic sectors must prepare for centralized EU oversight of supply chain vulnerabilities and mandatory reporting on material recovery to mitigate geopolitical and resource risks.
+The European Commission has proposed strengthening the Critical Raw Materials Act with stricter supply chain mapping and mandatory recycled-content disclosure for permanent magnets starting as early as 2027.
+Large companies in strategic sectors must prepare for centralized EU oversight of supply chain vulnerabilities and new reporting requirements on material recovery to mitigate geopolitical risks.

 eur-lex.europa.euEuropean UnionEuropean Union